emaloney/MBDataEnvironment/README.md

 </Var>
 ```

-> **Note:** The `mutable="F"` attribute ensures that the `cats` variable can't be overwritten with another value during runtime.
+> The `mutable="F"` attribute ensures that `$cats` can't be overwritten with another value during runtime.
 It does not guarantee the immutability of the underlying object instance, however.

 Using a manifest file allows you to avoid needing to programmatically populate the variable space with common values every time your application is launched.

+See **[The Manifest File](#the-manifest-file)** below for more information on manifest files.

 #### Variable References

-Regardless of how the value was introduced to the variable space, the array associated with the Mockingbird variable named `cats` can be accessed using the expression:
+The most basic non-literal expression form is a *simple variable reference*, where the variable name is prefixed with a dollar sign:

 ```
 $cats
 ```

-This shows the most basic expression form: a simple *variable reference*, where the variable name is prefixed with a dollar sign.

-When an object is made available through the variable space, not only does the object instance itself become accessible using an expression, so do its properties, KVC values, and—if it's an array or dictionary—its contents.
+When an object is made available through the variable space, not only does the object instance itself become accessible using an expression, so do its properties, any values addressable using key-value coding (KVC), and—if it's an array or dictionary—its contents.

 You can access these sub-values through *variable subreferences*, which can take one of two forms: dot accessors and bracket accessors.